 Horizon three of the National Digital Health Workforce and Education Roadmap offers, as the focus of this EPA, models in which technology allows us to reimagine how care can be delivered.
-This can impact on all aspects of care from how we monitor consumer health, and how and when we intervene and how we actually deliver care by whom.
+This can impact all aspects of care from how we monitor consumer health, and how and when we intervene and how we actually deliver care by whom.
+It also opens up the sites of health by bring the health practitioners into the home setting and better integrating community and hospital healthcare delivery.
+Drawing on the principles of value-based care and data driven care this EPA explores how technology can be used to improve community access to healthcare within home and personalised health settings.
 Ethical approaches to digitally enabled practice means that practitioners recognize the limits of technology and when it is important that patients have access to in-person physical care.

-This EPA requires entrustment of the ability to acquire foundational knowledge, to demonstrate routinised practice, perform in complex contexts and problem solve and leadership (optional) in value based care for patients and their families through integration of effective use of personalised technologies:
+This EPA requires entrustment of the ability to acquire foundational knowledge, to demonstrate routinised practice, perform in complex contexts and problem solve and leadership (optional) in value based care for patients and their families through integration of effective use of personalised technologies.